joahking/seo-landing-pages/README.md

 ## TODO

-- write another CRUD admin section for those not using Active Admin
+- write another CRUD admin section for those not using Active Admin, or accept a Pull Request having it ;-)
+- fix the TODOs in the code
 - write tests

-## Credits

-This gem was developed in the [Hack Week at XING Barcelona](http://www.xing.com), Big thanks to XING for providing the time to see ideas being realized.

 ## Contributing